versaceswag23/html-agario/README.md

-This is the first version of html agario.
-This is a fan-made game.
-Expect bugs.
+Complete html agario made in one script
-Split feature does not work right now.
+Split does not quite work properly fully sentient ai
-Its completely offline.
+Easy to get big